-AAS at the University of Illinois at Urbana-Champaign is committed to expanding the traditions of knowledge within academia to address Asian American epistemologies, activities, and experiences.
+The Department of Asian American Studies (AAS) at the University of Illinois at Urbana-Champaign is committed to expanding the traditions of knowledge within academia to address Asian American epistemologies, activities, and experiences.
 The department also seeks to render scholarly intellectual efforts integral to those of local, regional, national, and international Asian American communities.
-Faculty, staff, and students associated with the department are expected to contribute to this mission not only through teaching, research, and service activities, locally and nationally, but also through active participation in social, intellectual, and political endeavors.
+Faculty, staff, and students associated with the department are expected to contribute to this mission through local and national teaching, research, and service activities, and also through active participation in social, intellectual, and political endeavors.

 Faculty, staff, and students are working collaboratively to:

-- Sponsor an interdisciplinary minor that integrates offerings in AAS from the social sciences, the humanities, and other related disciplines.
+- Sponsor a major and interdisciplinary minor that integrates offerings in AAS from the social sciences, the humanities, and other related disciplines.

-- Add to the university's intellectual environment by sponsoring conferences, colloquia, seminars, brown bag lectures series, invited lectures, and/or other activities.
+- Add to the university's intellectual environment by sponsoring conferences, colloquia, seminars, guest lectures, and/or other activities.

-- Support faculty and graduate student research and publication.
+- Support faculty, graduate, and undergraduate student research and publication.